huhlim/alphafold-multistate/README.md

                                       --unk_pdb=True \
                                       --interpolate_region=${TM_RESIDUES}
 ```
-You need to generate both active and inactive state models first and provide them to the script.
-The option of "interpolate_region" is optional, but it may improve structure comparison between states.
-You can provide it like "19-51,56-87,92-127,136-167,183-223,376-413,418-443".
+Both active and inactive state models need to be generated first before providing them to the script.
+The option "interpolate_region" is optional, but it may improve structure comparison between states.
+An example input is as follows: "19-51,56-87,92-127,136-167,183-223,376-413,418-443".

 ## Running the protocol on Colab
 A slightly modified protocol using ColabFold pipeline is implemented on [Colab](https://colab.research.google.com/github/huhlim/alphafold-multistate/blob/main/AlphaFold_multistate.ipynb).
 The main difference is the MSA generation step; the ColabFold-based protocol utilizes MMseqs2 for homologous sequence searches.

 ## GPCR models in the active and inactive states
 We have modeled non-olfactory human GPCRs in the active and inactive states using our multi-state modeling protocol.
-You can find the models at [here](https://zenodo.org/record/5745217).
+The models are available [here](https://zenodo.org/record/5745217).

 ## References
 [1] Heo, L. and Feig, M., Multi-State Modeling of G-protein Coupled Receptors at Experimental Accuracy, _bioRxiv_ (**2021**).
 [Link](https://www.biorxiv.org/content/10.1101/2021.11.26.470086v1)